tgpfeiffer/restful-openerp/README.md

 * `cd restful-openerp/`
 * `virtualenv --no-site-packages .env`
 * `. .env/bin/activate`
-* `pip install twisted pyatom python-dateutil lxml` (note that you will have to have libxslt1-dev and libxml2-dev installed to build lxml)
+* `pip install -r requirements.txt` (note that you will have to have libxslt1-dev and libxml2-dev installed to build lxml)
 * `cp restful-openerp.cfg.default restful-openerp.cfg` and edit `restful-openerp.cfg` to contain the proper URL of your OpenERP XML-RPC endpoint (default: a locally running instance).
 If you want to run the unit tests, also give a valid username/password for your OpenERP instance in there.
 * `trial basicTests` should now run a list of unit tests (that hopefully all pass)
 * `python restfulOpenErpProxy.py` runs the actual server process